 The subject of nuclear radiation needs more attention and clarification because we’re not getting the truth.

-Radiation at very low levels from Japan’s damaged nuclear reactors has been reported in milk in Washington and California.
+Radiation at very low levels from Japan’s damaged nuclear reactors was reported early on in milk in Washington and California.
 What about the impact on vegetables and fruit coming from California?
-It has also been reported in rain water in places like Massachusetts and Pennsylvania.
-Radiation readings from Japan have been noticed in Europe as well.
+It was also reported in rain water in places like Massachusetts and Pennsylvania.
+Radiation readings from Japan were noticed in Europe as well.

-So what if people start dying of cancer more often than now?
+So what if people die of cancer more often?
 Who can prove it has anything to do with nuclear radiation from Japan or anywhere else?
 Before long the EPA may change its radiation toxicity standards upward and tell us a little radiation is good for us.
 Do you believe it?